graemetlloyd/ProjectWhalehead/Outline.md

 | Manhattan Stratigraphic Measure (MSM*) | Siddall 1998; Pol and Norell 2001 | MIG for the maximally stratigraphically consistent possible tree divided by the actual MIG | 0 to 1, with one being the most consistent |
 | Gap Excess Ratio (GER) | Wills 1999; Wills et al. 2008 | MIG minus the best possible stratigraphic fit, scaled by the contrast between the best and worst fit values | 0 to 1, with one being the most consistent |

-> Table 1: - Caption.
+> Table 1: - Summary of the common stratigraphic congruence metrics used.
+Here we prefer the MIG as our primary cmparative metric as it both captures absolute fit to the fossil record and is the primary driver of three other metrics (RCI, MSM, GER).

 For each set of topologies and stratigraphic congruence results, we plotted a treespace plot in the R package `RWTY`.
 `RWTY` calculates the topological differences between the trees in the posterior sample using the Robinson-Foulds metric.